Bob Whitlow: Racing career

 A longtime racing fan who idolized Richard Petty and A. J. Foyt, Whitlow became interested in dabbling in a racing career when he was still with the Lions, though the team and his wife forbade him from pursuing it.
 After retiring from football, he purchased a 1970 Dodge Charger and received a helmet from New Orleans Saints owner John W. Mecom Jr., who previously ran the Mecom Racing Team.
 He raced with No. 51 as a nod to his number from his playing days.

-He explained in July 1973 that "racing and football have some of the same organizations.
+Whitlow explained in July 1973 that "racing and football have some of the same organizations.
 You've got to have organization to win in either sport.
 You've got to think about what you're going to do, and you have to be able to analyze what you're doing wrong."
 Otherwise, he stressed "there is simply no comparison" between the two sports.

 Whitlow made his racing debut in United States Auto Club (USAC) stock cars at Texas World Speedway in April 1973, where he finished 20th and 20 laps behind winner Gordon Johncock.
 In June, he entered the NASCAR Winston Cup Series race there in a Ford Torino and placed 21st.